Information on how you can organise a street party and make sure you have all the right permissions.

 Food and drink

-One-off events such as street parties aren't usually considered food businesses but you do still need to let us know that they are taking place by completing the street party application form.
-If you are planning a larger event that anyone can attend, selling tickets to your event, or selling food / drink at the event then you will need to submit an online special events application form and you should contact us on tel: 020 7341 5762, or by email at: email@example.com
+One-off events such as street parties aren't usually considered food businesses but you do still need to let us know that they are taking place by completing the street party application form and then waiting to hear back from us about the next steps in the process.
+If you are planning a larger event (which anyone can attend), selling tickets to your event, or selling food / drink at the event, then you will need to submit an online special events application form and you should contact us on tel: 020 7341 5762, or by email at: firstname.lastname@example.org .

 Food hygiene legislation will still apply if food is provided to members of the public regardless of whether money has been exchanged.
 Food providers do not need to have a food hygiene certificate but should take responsibility for preparing food in a safe and hygienic manner.